ericmschow/personal-iot-project/README.md

 I made this to keep track of what I did setting up my IOT network, for two purposes.

-1. Practice documenting a project
+1. Practice documenting a project since it's been a while

 2. Have documentation for when I inevitably want to touch this again in the future after the details have faded from memory

 ## Overall implementation

 1. Pi4 serving as a wireless access point without a bridge to my router, to keep foreign agents from spying on my devices or reporting back

 3. Devices have been configured through tuya-convert to run Tasmota, an open source smart device firmware that accepts MQTT so I did not have to install any smartphone app

-2. Pi4 runs a node server listening on my main network for basic POST endpoints to toggle smart devices via MQTT
+2. Pi4 runs a node server listening on my main network for basic POST endpoints to [toggle] smart devices via MQTT

 ## Steps to get new device operating